Natural Ingredients: The Golden Question

 This fallacious question has built a bridge between many people with scalp problems and the help they really need.
 Their question has a simple answer that can be applied to many different areas of health products: natural ingredients.

 First of all, the question is based on the premise that leading brand hair care products work less than ones with natural ingredients for hair conditioner or shampoo.
 Not all leading shampoo brands are ineffective, rather a majority of the popular and inexpensive ones are the ones to worry about.

 For example, commercial anti-dandruff shampoos claim to work for all head types – which is virtually impossible for the reason that if it were to contain all the different actives for all the different hair types, they would work against each other.
-This calls for practically any shampoo claiming to provide full benefits for a general clientele.
+This calls for practically any shampoo that claims to provide full benefits to the general population.